Car Accident Guide For Out-Of-Towners

 When a person gets into a car accident while driving a company car, the responsibility for covering the damages can depend on several things:

 Employer's Liability: Typically, when an employee is driving a company-owned vehicle for business purposes, the employer is responsible for any accidents during employment.
-According to the "vicarious liability" doctrine, employers are liable for the actions of their employees while performing job-related duties.
+According to the "vicarious liability" doctrine, when driving the company car, employers are financially liable for the actions of their employees while performing job-related duties.

 Coordination of Coverage: In some cases, coordination between the company's and the employee's insurance may be necessary to cover certain aspects of the accident, such as medical expenses or deductible reimbursement.
 However, the employer's insurance policy is responsible for covering the damages.